-Assumption University offers Master's degrees in Clinical Counseling Psychology (CCP), Health Advocacy (HAP), and Organizational Leadership (OL).
+Assumption University offers Master of Arts degrees in Clinical Counseling Psychology (CCP) and Organizational Leadership (OL).
 Both Master's degrees and Certificates of Advanced Graduate Study are offered in Applied Behavior Analysis (ABA), Business Administration (MBA), MBA in Healthcare Management (MBA HCM), Rehabilitation Counseling (RCP), School Counseling (SCP), and Special Education (SED).
 Certificates of Advanced Graduate Studies are offered in Resiliency in the Helping Professions (RES), Special Ops: Service Members, Veterans, and Families (SOP: SMVF), and Transition Specialist (TRS).
-Professional Certificates in Patient Advocacy, Professional Coaching, Resiliency in the Helping Professions, and Special Ops: Service Members, Veterans, and Families (SOP: SMVF) are also offered at the graduate level.
+Professional Certificates in Resiliency in the Helping Professions, and Special Ops: Service Members, Veterans, and Families are also offered at the graduate level.

 This graduate handbook provides information about policies, procedures, regulations, and activities at the University with which each Assumption University graduate student should be familiar.
-Some of the policies are common to all graduate programs; however, please note that certain graduate programs have program-specific policies that are set forth in different sections of this handbook or in a handbook unique to the program.
+Some of the policies are common to all graduate programs; however, please note that certain graduate programs have programspecific policies that are set forth in different sections of this handbook or in a handbook unique to the program.
 In many instances, more detailed information may be found by consulting the Program Director or the Graduate Studies webpage: www.assumption.edu/graduate.